onsi/ginkgo/docs/index.md

 Finally - when running in verbose mode via `ginkgo -v` anything written to `GinkgoWriter` will be immediately streamed to stdout.
 This can help shorten the feedback loop when debugging a complex spec.

+If [logr](https://github.com/go-logr/logr) is used for logging in a project the globally available `GinkgoLogr` provides a logger implementation.
+Any logging on `GinkgoLogr` is forwarded to `GinkgoWriter`.

 ### Documenting Complex Specs: By
 As a rule, you should try to keep your subject and setup closures short and to the point.
 Sometimes this is not possible, particularly when testing complex workflows in integration-style tests.
 In these cases your test blocks begin to hide a narrative that is hard to glean by looking at code alone.
 Ginkgo provides `By` to help in these situations.
 Here's an example: